 Age 60; age reductions are applied to annuities awarded before full retirement age.
-The eligibility age for unreduced annuities is gradually rising from age 65 to age 67, depending on the year of birth.
+The eligibility age for unreduced annuities varies, depending on the year of birth.

 Ages 50-59 if the widow(er) is totally disabled and unable to work in any regular employment.
 The disability must have begun within 7 years after the employee's death or within 7 years after the termination of an annuity based on caring for a child of the deceased employee.
 In most cases, a 5-month waiting period is required after the onset of disability before a disability annuity can begin.